mathieuhuet/GPMM_Alertes_CREATEUSER/README.md

 This app can't work properly if you're not running [the GPMM_Alertes_server](https://github.com/mathieuhuet/GPMM_Alertes_server), don't forget to point the App toward [the GPMM_Alertes_server](https://github.com/mathieuhuet/GPMM_Alertes_server) IP and port.

-You need to create a `secret.js` file at the root of the project that export this variable : `GPMM_USER_API`
+You need to create a `secret.ts` file at the root of the project that export this variable : `GPMM_USER_API`

 ## Tech Stack